Our Heritage

 Grace's initial interest into footwear was borne from a frustration at the poor quality of the shoes she was buying.
 Her thirst for knowledge and transparency led her to enroll in the shoemaking course at RMIT, which then developed into continued studies of Sustainable Innovation for Fashion & Textiles.

 Today Grace is one of the main people you will meet when you come into Wootten.
 Grace enjoys working with customers to answer either technical questions or advising on the balance of aesthetic details in the design of the shoe/boot.
 Back in the workshop, Grace will prepare all the lasting and soling materials for Bottoming and assists in Finishing.
+She also assists in preparing accessory components before sewing.

 When the uni semester is over, Grace swaps out her desktop monitor for a sewing machine and enjoys weekends of mending, sewing, cooking and taking in the country air.